Blincyto (Blinatumomab)

 What Is Blincyto Used For?

-Blincyto contains blinatumomab, an antineoplastic agent that targets cancer cells by enabling your immune system to attack and destroy abnormal white blood cancer cells.
+Blincyto is a medication that helps treat acute lymphoblastic leukaemia (ALL) by enabling the immune system to target and destroy abnormal white blood cells.

 Primary Uses

-Blincyto is used to treat children, adolescents, and adults with acute lymphoblastic leukaemia (ALL).
-ALL is a cancer of the blood in which a particular type of white blood cell is growing out of control.
+Blincyto is primarily used to treat acute lymphoblastic leukaemia (ALL), a type of blood cancer characterized by uncontrolled growth of a specific type of white blood cell.

 How It Works

-This medicine works by enabling your immune system to attack and destroy abnormal white blood cancer cells.
+Blincyto works by activating the immune system to attack and eliminate cancerous white blood cells.

 How to Take Blincyto